sauliuspr-reya/reya-workers/README.md

-# Reya Workers - DEX Transaction Processing System
+# Reya Workers - Transaction Processing System

 A TypeScript-based system for processing DEX trading events using a distributed architecture with Redis queues and PostgreSQL for persistence.